Geometric Fault-Tolerant Control of Quadrotors in Case of Rotor Failures: An Attitude Based Comparative Study: Methodology

 \subsection{Control Design}

-We adapt the traditional geometric controller derived in \cite{lee2010so3} for the possibility of losing one or two opposing rotors in flight.
-As shown in Fig.~\ref{fig:control_diag}, the outer controller is given the desired position and velocities and solves for the desired attitude ($\mathbf{R}$), thrust ($f$), and angular velocities ($\mathbf{\Omega}$).
-The inner controller takes the outputs from the outer controller and solves for the moments required to control the attitude of the quadrotor.
+We adapt the geometric controller derived in \cite{lee2010so3} for the possibility of losing one or two opposing rotors in flight.
+As shown in Fig.~\ref{fig:control_diag}, the outer controller solves for the desired attitude ($\mathbf{R}$), thrust ($f$), and angular velocities ($\mathbf{\Omega}$).
+The inner controller solves for the moments required to control the attitude of the quadrotor.
 The thrust and moment information is then used to allocate desired motor speed commands to each of the rotors.